unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 ## Summary
 The `ShadowContainer` provides the possibility to add many colored shadows to its content.

+## Remarks
+For now the control simply adapts its corner radius to the content's corner radius.
+More complicated shapes like texts or pictures with alpha, are not supported.

 ### C#
 ```csharp
 public class ShadowContainer : ContentControl